-After months of fighting and more than 8,000 Union and Confederate\deaths, Vicksburg surrendered on July 4, 1863.
-The 5th Minnesota, having survived a horrific bombardment the night of July 3-4, was sheltered behind a levy on the West bank of the Mississippi as Grant and the 4th Minnesota entered Vicksburg on East bank bluffs high above the river.
-Soon after surrender many members of the 5th were ferried across the river to inspect Vicksburg for themselves.
+After months of fighting and more than 8,000 Union and Confederate deaths, Vicksburg surrendered on July 4, 1863, the same day Confederates began retreating from battle at Gettysburg.
+The 5th Minnesota, having survived a horrific bombardment the night of July 3-4, was sheltered behind a West bank levy of the Mississippi as

+Grant and the 4th Minnesota entered Vicksburg on East bank bluffs high above the river.
+Soon after surrender many 5th Minnesota members were ferried across the river to inspect Vicksburg for themselves.

-Part of the army that captured Vicksburg, and more than 29,000 Confederate soldiers, stayed to occupy the city while Sherman's troops, including the 5th Minnesota known to the Rebels as "hellsnorth fellows" began pursuing Confederate forces that had tried to reinforce Vicksburg.
+Part of the army that captured Vicksburg and its more than 29,000 Confederate soldiers stayed to occupy the city.
+Sherman's troops, including the 5th Minnesota known to Confederates as "hell snorth fellows" began pursuing Confederate forces that had tried to reinforce Vicksburg.
 The Confederates put up token resistance near Jackson and then rapidly departed.
 It was time for Knud and his companions to rest, which they did at Camp Sherman on the Big Black River.
 Fighting stopped for a time but dying did not.
 Some died from wounds and many others, including Ole Otterson perished from disease.
 Leaving no effects, Ole was buried in an unmarked grave and probably quickly forgotten by all but a few.

 In early fall the 5th Minnesota was back in action participating in two expeditions and four fights, eventually finding themselves back in winter camp at LaGrange, Tennessee.
-In early 1864, they moved by riverboat to Vicksburg and then marched east to camp on the Big Black River.
-While at camp the term of Knud's original enlistment expired and he and almost all of his fellow volunteers reenlisted and became official veterans.
+In early 1864, they moved by riverboat to Vicksburg and then marched east to again camp on the Big Black River.
+While at camp Knud's original enlistment expired and he and almost all of his remaining fellow volunteers reenlisted and became official army veterans.
 Along with approximately 10,000 others he was temporarily transferred to the Sixteenth Army Corps commanded by General A. J. Smith under General Banks to head west in the Red River Expedition while Sherman and his troops prepared to march eastward through the South.
 The Red River Expedition was their first campaign under Smith and their first and only unsuccessful campaign.

-Black River 2011
+Black River, 2011

 On March 12 they began marching up the Red River Valley into Louisiana to destroy a Confederate army of estimated 25,000 to 40,000 men.
 Moving west the 5th Minnesota defeated Confederate defenders at several sites, but on April 9 found themselves in rear guard defensive duty when commanders ordered a withdrawal.
-As the army moved back toward the Mississippi, the 5th Minnesota was in almost constant action until they reached the Mississippi River on April 21.
-Officers of the 5th were proud of their part in the Red River Campaign; a campaign described as a military failure resulting from misconduct by superiors.
+As the army moved back toward the Mississippi, the 5th Minnesota was in almost constant action until they reached the moving north on the Mississippi River in anticipation of his promised veteran's 30 day furlough.
+Along the way he was in another fight when the 5th Minnesota suffered additional casualties.
+He boarded a riverboat bound for St. Paul, Minnesota on June 17 to begin his furlough.

+Mississippi River on April 21.
+Fifth Minnesota officers were proud of their part in the Red River Campaign; a campaign described as a military failure resulting from misconduct by superiors.

 "...hardly a day passed that the regiment was not in some form under fire."
-Genera; L. F.Hubbard Around the end of May, Knud was issued new clothing and equipment before moving north on the Mississippi River in anticipation of his promised veteran's 30 day furlough.
-Along the way he was in another fight where the 5th Minnesota suffered additional casualties.
-He boarded a riverboat bound for St. Paul, Minnesota on June 17 to begin his furlough.
+General L. F.Hubbard Around the end of May, Knud was issued new clothing and equipment before